-Caitlin grew up in Ohio and crossed the state line to attend college at Indiana Wesleyan University in 2011.
+Caitlin grew up in Ohio and crossed the state line to attend college at Indiana Wesleyan University.
 She lives in Hartford City and loves having a job where she can share all the great things about east central Indiana.

 Angelia White-Stone is a mother of three and the CEO and Editor of Hope Magazine, a unique publication created and launched in 2005 for women going on a journey of self-discovery, and is headquartered in Muncie, IN.
 Since then, she has become a prolific publisher, editor, social media influencer, and writer, publishing her first book Yes Sisters: Surrounding Yourself with Women Who Affirm, Encourage, and Challenge You in 2020.